 - We first need to import JDBC using the import statement –

-You should be careful here; you should not import org.postgresql package in your application as doing so will confuse the javac for compiling the source file.
+You should be careful here; you should not import the org.
+Postgresql package in your application as doing so will confuse the javac for compiling the source file.

 - The second step is where you will need to load your JDBC driver.
 This can be done in two ways.
 One by using the Class.forName() method and others by passing your driver as a parameter to the JVM while initializing.
-The second step is more preferable as in case if in your future your application needs to change its database server, then it can be done without changing the connection related code easily.
+The second step is preferable because if your application needs to change its database server in the future, it can easily be done without changing the connection-related code.

 In the first method, we will use the Class.forName() method in the following way –

 where org.
 Postgresql.
 Driver specifies your PostgreSQL JDBC driver usage.
 Developers often use this method in JDBC applications to throw a ClassNotFoundException if the driver is not found.